Transitioning Home from College for Summer

 The end of the academic year marks a major shift for college students as they transition back home for the summer.
 This shift can be both exciting and challenging, requiring adjustments from both the students and their families.
 For many parents, having an "adult" child return home might disrupt established routines, but with the right strategies, the summer can be a positive and enriching experience for everyone.

-If you have a college student returning home soon, this guide offers helpful tips for making the transition smooth while fostering family connections.
+If you have a college student returning home soon, this guide offers helpful tips for making the transition smooth while fostering family connections and supporting emotional well-being.

 Set Expectations Early